atreyasha/spp-explainability/docs/develop.md

         3. Add pseudocode for regex proxy modl forward pass

-            1.  think about whether SoPa++ forward pseudocode must be modified with text-level instructions, this might be too complicated with too many details for now -\> or maybe change pseudocode to traversal code

-            2.  mention that pseudocode everywhere has been simplified and they should refer to source code for full implementation details
+            1.  mention that pseudocode everywhere has been simplified and they should refer to source code for full implementation details

-            3.  consider changing figure softmax to soft+argmax

-            4.  report time complexities of the simplification process as well as compression where possible
+            2.  report time complexities of the simplification process as well as compression where possible

-            5.  make sure to state that the regex\'s represent substring matches to the borders are generic -\> or otherwise explicitly add these to the visualizations -\> make this clear both here and for the results to questions three
+            3.  make sure to state that the regex\'s represent substring matches to the borders are generic -\> or otherwise explicitly add these to the visualizations -\> make this clear both here and for the results to questions three

-            6.  alternatively consider different notation to imply this is a regex match with arbitrary borders
+            4.  alternatively consider different notation to imply this is a regex match with arbitrary borders

-            7.  show TikZ visualization of regex computational graph and tweak colors/labels to make explanations easier if need be
+            5.  show TikZ visualization of regex computational graph and tweak colors/labels to make explanations easier if need be

-            8.  replace FAs in visualization with regular expression matrix where possible
+            6.  replace FAs in visualization with regular expression matrix where possible

-            9.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment
+            7.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment